On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: The Hyperbolic Metric

-We remark that there is a more general version of this theorem for general hyperbolic domains in $\mathbb{C}$ (see \cite{CG} Theorem I.4.3).
-Next, we will need a notion of internal and external hyperbolic radii, which is one of the crucial bookkeeping tools we will be using, especially for controlling loss of domain in Phase II. \\
+Next, we will need a notion of internal and external hyperbolic radii, which is one of the crucial bookkeeping tools we will be using, especially for controlling loss of domain in Phase II.

+\begin{definition} Suppose $V$ is a hyperbolic Riemann surface, $v \in V$, and $X$ is a non-empty subset of $V$.
+Define the {\rm external hyperbolic radius of $X$ in $V$ about $v$}, denoted $R^{ext}_{(V,v)}X$, by